Alaska Financial Snapshot

 Payday Loans in Alaska

 A payday loan is a short-term loan typically for smaller amounts of money.
-Each state has a different cap on how much people can borrow with this type of loan.

 Consumer Protection in Alaska